Tarrant County District Attorney

 How can I track upcoming trials and weekly courtroom activity?

-The office publishes a running preview of matters expected in court, updated by week so residents, victims, and witnesses can follow schedules at a glance.
+The office publishes a weekly preview of matters expected in court.
 To review the latest lineup and plan courthouse visits accordingly, use This Week’s Trials.

 Which divisions handle specific case types and services?